entur/marduk/README.md

 - http://<host>:<port>/jersey/appstatus/ready
 to check liveness and readiness, accordingly

 * Marduk currently has two spring profiles, dev and test.
-Use `-Dspring.profiles.active=dev` and `-Dspring.profiles.active=test` to switch between these.
+Use the application.properties file to switch between these.
 * The application is unable to run without configuration.
 This must be defined externally to the application in a file called application.properties.
 Copy application.properties into either the current directory, i.e. where the application will be run from, or a /config subdirectory of this folder
 * Typical application.properties for dev environment, with file system blobstore: